Choice: Bookmark this site.

 A straw coloured ewe’s milk cheese.
 Soft, smooth with a rye flavour.

-Medronho: A strong, jenever like spirit.
+Medronho A strong, jenever like spirit.
 Made from the red berries of the arbutus shrub.
 It does vary and any you find in properly labelled bottles is not nearly a good as 'local supplies'.
 Treat with respect as it is a bit of a killer!

-Amarquinha: An Almond liquor, usually taken as a desert 'wine'.
+Amarquinha is an Almond liquor, usually taken as a desert 'wine'.

 Beer:

 Portuguese beers ( Cerveja ) are good.
-The most popular of the major brands is 'Superbock' with 'Sagres' close behind.
+The most popular of the major brands is Superbock with Sagres close behind.
+Superbok is the smoother of the two, whilst Sagres has a drier taste ( a little bit like Stella ).
 Both brands also have a dark beer.
-'San Miguel' ( Spanish ) is now more widely available and is rapidly gaining in popularity.
-Magners Cider (Irish) is also popular in most bars (especially the Irish ones) as is of course is Guinness.
+Targus is more of a locally drunk beer, which whilst I don't rate as in the same league as the previous two is quite popular where served.
+San Miguel ( Spanish ) is now more widely available and is rapidly gaining in popularity.

 'Off Licences' and supermarkets have a wide variety of international beers.